-We’ve covered how chatbots are transforming B2B marketing in recent weeks, and found that companies are finding all sorts of uses for these clever little pieces of technology – lead generation, customer services, 24-hour communication, query or complaint forwarding, site search, product/service education, even sales.
+We’ve covered how chatbots are transforming B2B marketing in recent weeks and found that companies are finding all sorts of uses for one of the best natural language processing tools available in the market – lead generation, customer services, 24-hour communication, query or complaint forwarding, site search, product/service education, even sales.

 The reason for it is down to the growing pervasiveness of messenger services such as Facebook Messenger and WhatsApp.
-In fact, as was reported in Business Insider in September last year, messaging apps surpassed social networks in terms of global usage as long ago as Q2 2015.
+In fact, as was reported in Business Insider in September last year, messaging apps (especially those using customer service chatbots) customer surpassed social networks in terms of global usage as long ago as Q2 2015.

 (Image source: uk.businessinsider.com)

-But the trends indicate quite clearly that if we want to reach users where they are, then it’s to messenger services that we must turn – and it’s WhatsApp, Facebook Messenger, and good old SMS that are proving to have the greatest relevance in this regard.
+But the trends indicate quite clearly that if we want to reach users where they are, then it's to messenger services that we must turn.
+Ai chatbots – WhatsApp, Facebook Messenger, and good old SMS that are proving to have the greatest relevance in this regard.

 (Image source: chatbotsmagazine.com)